Fertility Treatment For Same Sex Couples

-Sims IVF donor program assists same sex couples or individuals, needing a sperm donor, to help them have a baby.
+Sims IVF assists same-sex couples or individuals, needing a sperm donor, to help them have a baby.

 Donors are ordinary, physically healthy men from a broad cross section of society who's ages range from 18-50 years.
 Most of them are students from institutions of higher education.
 They receive only small remuneration for donation and it is believed that they are genuine in their wish to help others.